yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 {% endhighlight %}

 You can check the source code from here: [OperatingSystem.java](https://github.com/yavuztas/java-solid-principles/blob/master/src/main/java/dev/yavuztas/samples/solid/dip/OperatingSystem.java){:target="blank"}<br/>
-Aldo you can see [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) in wikipedia for further details.
+Also you can see [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) in wikipedia for further details.

-After we explained OOP and the solid principles shortly we will go on *containers, inversion of control and dependency injection* and start explaining the fundamentals of Spring by giving examples of how they are applied in Spring Framework.
+After we explained OOP and the solid principles shortly we will go on *containers, inversion of control and dependency injection* by giving examples of how they are applied in our [next post]({{ site.url }}/java/oop/2019/07/04/continers-inversion-of-control-and-dependency-injection.html).